How to Prepare an HVAC Business Plan for Rapid Growth?

 Analyzing your competitors can give you a better understanding of the HVAC operations and current approaches of different HVAC business owners.
 This can simplify your HVAC journey.

-The competitors that you need to analyze are
+The competitors that you need to analyze are:

-• Indirect competitors: They are those who target the same audience but offer different products or services.
+These target the same audience but offer different products or services.
 For example, construction companies, retail stores, and home developers specializing in HVAC equipment.

-Answer a few specific questions to improve the quality of your research.
+Answer a few specific questions to improve the quality of your research:

 • What are they good at?